How Does The Performance of Your Website Change With HTTP VS HTTPS?

 2. Helps Boost Website Rankings ( SEO)

 As mentioned earlier, Google has encouraged HTTPS over HTTP by incentivizing the change through a minor hike in rankings.
-HTTPS can significantly help enhance your website’s rankings over time, as users will be more inclined to browse through secure sites.
+The advantages of HTTPS over HTTP is it can significantly help enhance your website’s rankings over time, as users will be more inclined to browse through secure sites.

 3. Provides Impeccable Security